 Date:

 For LeasePlan India Private Limited

+For Ecowise Trading Private Limited

 Authorised Signatory

-Name & Designation:
+Name & Designation: Mr Manik Thapar

 Date:

-For

-Authorised Signatory

-Name & Designation:

-Date:
+Witness

+1.

+2.

 Invoicing and Payments: Annexure 1

-Payment Instructions: All Fleet Management Charges and reimbursements payable under this Agreement shall be paid toLeasePlan India Private Limited.
+Payment Instructions: All Fleet Management Charges and other applicable charges and reimbursements payable under this Agreement shall be paid to LeasePlan Fleet Management India Private limited .

-Payment Due date: The Fleet Management Charges are payable in advance and are due on the 1st of every month.
+Payment Due date: The Fleet Management Charges are payable in advance and are due on the 1st day of every month.

-Activation of the Car: The car becomes active and ready for invoicing on the 1st of a month if Contract Start Date is on or before the 15th of that month and on the 1st of the following month if Contract Start date is after the 15th of that month.
+Activation of the invoicing in respect of the Car: The car becomes active and ready for invoicing on the 1st day of a month if Contract Start Date is on or before the 15th of that month and on the 1st of the following month if Contract Start Date is after the 15th of that month.

-Consolidated Invoicing: A consolidated invoice is generated on the 1st of every month for the Fleet Management Charges due on the 1st of the next month for all cars active as on that day.
+Consolidated Invoicing: A consolidated invoice is generated on the 1st day of every month for the Fleet Management Charges and other applicable charges due on the 1st day of the next month for all cars active as on that day.

 Payment Slip: The Client shall attach the duly filled payment slip along with the cheque/DD to help LPIN in recording the payment accurately except in case payment is through post dated cheques or standing instruction.

-Late Payment Charges: In case any invoice is not paid on the due date, the Client shall be liable to pay late payment charges at the rate mentioned in this Agreement.

-Schedule of charges: Annexure 2
+LP Manual Annexure 2

-1. Cheque Bouncing Charges Rs.1, 000/-